Skip to main content

 Overview

-LiveKit Cloud includes advanced models licensed from Krisp to remove background noise and ensure the best possible audio quality.
-The models run locally, with no audio data sent to Krisp servers as part of this process and negligible impact on audio latency or quality.
+Krisp provides enhanced noise cancellation and background voice cancellation for agent inbound audio.
+The models run locally, with no audio data sent to Krisp servers and negligible impact on audio latency or quality.

 Original Audio - Noisy Taxi Ride